 On arrival in Nenagh, we have a guided tour of the famous Nenagh Castle and take in the Heritage Centre and Nenagh Courthouse, with its magnificent bronze sculptures of 3 local Olympic Gold Medalists.

-Leaving Nenagh, we take the scenic lake drive to Ballina/Killaloe and on the way we will have a designated photo stop at “The Lookout” and The Millenium Cross which offers magnificent views across Lough Derg to Co Clare and up the River Shannon towards Co Galway.
+Leaving Nenagh, we take the scenic lake drive to Ballina/Killaloe and on the way we will have a designated photo stop at “The Lookout” and The Millenium Cross (time & weather permitting) which offers magnificent views across Lough Derg to Co Clare and up the River Shannon towards Co Galway.
 It’s a “Must Stop” for photographers.!!!